pchinjr/appsync-backend-test01/README.md

 ## IaC

+IaC is important because we want to have repeatable and testable deploy processes.
+The resource creation should be declarative and deterministic.

+## CI/CD

+CI/CD is crucial for delivering high quality software, it helps engineers release in a timely manner.
+Today we will be using GitHub Actions for continuous integration on each push to `main` branch.
+A special role was created using AWS IAM in order to lock the deployment down to least privilege.

+You must set the following environment variables in the secrets section of your GitHub repo.

+`AWS_ACCESS_KEY_ID`

+`AWS_SECRET_ACCESS_KEY`

+`DEV_ACCOUNT_ID` - which is the IAM role account number for your ci-role.

+![alt text](https://github.com/pchinjr/appsync-backend-test01/blob/main/github_actions_01.png)

 ## General Architecture

+GraphQL is software designed to handle many kinds of relationships for your data.
+Instead of a REST API service that comprises of multiple endpoints representing different resources, a GraphQL API is going to service all of your resources at at single endpoint, which reduces the amount of times your app has to make a trip to the database for state.
+This solves the problem of over fetching or under fetching data.

+Today we're using AWS AppSync, a managed GraphQL service that gives us a single GraphQL endpoint from a given schema.
+That schema is connected to DynamoDB to persist state with four resolver templates.

 ## GraphQL Resolver templates

-## CI/CD

-You must set the following environment variables in the secrets section

-AWS_ACCESS_KEY_ID

-AWS_SECRET_ACCESS_KEY

-DEV_ACCOUNT_ID - which is the IAM role account number for your ci-role.

-![alt text](https://github.com/pchinjr/appsync-backend-test01/blob/main/github_actions_01.png)

 ![alt text](https://github.com/pchinjr/appsync-backend-test01/blob/main/appsync_01.png)

+Mutation: createItemsTable

+Mutation: deleteItemsTable

+Query: getItemsTable

+Query: listItemsTable

 ## TODO

-add ability to deploy to a second environment like prod
+add ability to deploy to a second environment, like prod

 Move resolver logic into lambda functions instead of vtl